Sledding Hills Oakland County – Metro Detroit

 (east side of John R Rd between Hamlin Rd and Auburn Rd, Rochester Hills, MI)

 The high berms or banks that surround Borden Park are quite popular and make ideal sled hills for young sledding enthusiasts.
 Because the berms surround most of the park, the sledding is wide open and never too crowded.
 The sled hills aren’t terribly steep so it’s perfect for children.
 It’s also ideal for learning to snowboard.
 Be prepared for a long walk from the parking lot to the ideal sledding spots.
-Worth the trip if you have little ones and live in Oakland Twp, Troy, Rochester, Auburn Hills or the west side of Macomb County.
+Review – Video.

 WATERFORD MI SLEDDING – Waterford Oaks County Park Sled Hill